-If you're on the Figma Professional plan, these Components can then be published to your Team Library.
+If you're on the Professional plan, these components can then be published to your team library.
 This allows you to reuse those elements across multiple designs.

-If you have been using custom or locally stored Fonts in Sketch, these can also be supported in Figma.
-To make sure Text objects are imported correctly from Sketch, you need to ensure those Fonts have been made available to you in Figma.
+If you have been using custom or locally stored fonts in Sketch, these can also be supported in Figma.
+To make sure text layers are imported correctly from Sketch, you need to make those fonts have been made available to you in Figma.

-- If you are using the Figma Desktop app, you will be able to access any local fonts by default.
-You won't need to do anything further.
+- If you are using the desktop app, you can access any local fonts by default.

-You will still be able to import Sketch files, but text objects may not be imported correctly.
-If this occurs, you will receive a "Missing Fonts" message in Figma.
-This will give you the opportunity to update any affected Text objects to another Font.
+You will still be able to import Sketch files, but text layers may be imported incorrectly.
+If this happens, you will see a "Missing fonts" message in Figma.
+This will give you the opportunity to update any affected Text layers.
+Manage missing fonts →

-Styles will not be added via the import process.
-Any Styles you have been using in Sketch will need to be created as Styles in Figma.
-Check out our Creating Styles article for more information on creating and adding Styles.
+Styles won't be added via the import process.
+Any styles you've been using in Sketch will need to be created as styles in Figma.
+Create styles →

 Features not supported: If you are seeing error in the console log regarding unsupported features or properties, then it may mean you are using an outdated version of Sketch.
 We recommend updating to the latest version of Sketch before saving the file and re-importing into Figma.